igoptx/ogameTools/OGLight/README.md

 * 2-9 -> Split by X ships or resources
 * P -> Repeat previous fleet
 * T -> Attack next target
+* K -> Use the default ship and mission to go between planet and moon

 ![Shortcut 001](images/shortcut_01.png)